 As we make our way through the spring semester, we find ourselves in a bit of a rut.
 We’re not quite done with classes — there’s still another full month of papers, projects, exams and other obligations — but we’re past our early-semester stage of perfect grades and attendance.
 We might still be doing well in our classes, but not as well as we did in January, when we started putting our resolutions into practice.
 It has gotten harder and harder to drag ourselves out of bed in the morning and stumble over to our early classes, and we have more and more difficulty choosing our academics over our social lives.

 Therefore, this month’s Freshman 15 is all about getting back into the swing of things after Spring Break!
-We may have gotten a bit lazy in the last few weeks, so let’s get back into motion with some time management tips for college students.
+Let’s get back into motion with 15 time management tips for college students.
 (Tweet this!)

 The Freshman 15: Time Management Tips